mambon5/django_trial/LEARNED_things_and_TODO.md

 ### Bootstrap for CSS styling in Python:
  We can use **Boostrap** to style our front-end, without having to do all the details of CSS!
 Isn't this cool? https://getbootstrap.com/docs/4.1/getting-started/introduction/#quick-start

+### Creating database tables

+1. A database table is a django *model*.
+Each model is a class (in python) where each property will be a column in the database table, and where each instance will be a new row of the table.
+By default Django uses *SQLite*.

+2. In order to create a table, we create a **migration** using the command:
+   `python3 manage.py makemigrations projects`
+   where *projects* is the directory that contains the *models.py* file.
+Inside the *models.py* the classes (or database tables) are declared.

+3. First we create a model class (or table), then a migration.

+4. Finally we *apply the migrations* or database table creations, by runnin the command:
+   `python3 manage.py migrate projects`